 - Nutrition dialed — Protein adequate, deficit calculated, not guessing

-- Expecting dramatic results — This is a marginal effect compound
+- Expecting dramatic results — this is a marginal-effect compound

 The Hierarchy Framework